efraim132/LightmansCCCompatMod/README.md

 - **Any other block that implements the Lightman's Currency trader interface**

 To use the peripheral, simply place your ComputerCraft computer adjacent to one of these blocks, or use a wired modem to connect.
 The peripheral will automatically expose the trader's data to your Lua scripts.

+When not placed next to a network trader, the peripheral will throw an error when trying to access the owner and name of the trader.

 ## License